Azure/azure-storage-fuse/README.md

      * [OPTIONAL] **--ca-cert-file=/etc/ssl/certs/proxy.pem** : If external network is only available through a proxy server, this parameter should specify the proxy pem certificate otherwise blobfuse cannot connect to the storage account.
 This option is only available from version 1.3.7
      * [OPTIONAL] **--httpsproxy=http://10.1.22.4:8080/** : If external network is only available through a proxy server, this parameter should specify the proxy server along with the port which is 8080 unless there are some deviations from normal port allocation numbers.
 This option is only available from version 1.3.7
      * [OPTIONAL] **--httpproxy=http://10.1.22.4:8080/** : Only used when https is turned off using --use-https=false, and if external network is only available through a proxy server, this parameter should specify the proxy server along with the port which is 8080 unless there are some deviations from normal port allocation numbers.
 This option is only available from version 1.3.7
+     * [OPTIONAL] **--basic-remount-check=false** : Try checking for a remount by reading /etc/mtab instead of calling the syscall setmntent

 ### Valid authentication setups: